 Explicitly opting in

-For your customer to receive emarketing, they need to explicitly opt in themselves under GDPR guidelines, knowing what their data will be used for, by whom and how they can opt out in the future.
+For your guest to receive email marketing, they need to explicitly opt in themselves under GDPR guidelines, knowing what their data will be used for, by whom and how they can opt out in the future.

 The consent given must be clear and affirmative and given actively.
 You cannot make this decision for them.

-Verbal Instruction from your Customer to Opt In or Opt Out
+Verbal Instruction from your Guest to Opt In or Opt Out

-The ICO (Information Commissioner’s Office) recognises that this permission does not always need to be taken electronically or in writing, so verbal instruction to opt in from the customer is allowed (eg during a telephone booking) so long as the customer knows how their data will be used, by whom and how to easily opt out.
+The ICO (Information Commissioner’s Office) recognises that this permission does not always need to be taken electronically or in writing, so verbal instruction to opt in from the guest is allowed (eg during a telephone booking) so long as the guest knows how their data will be used, by whom and how to easily opt out.

 Tips for using Anytime Booking e-marketing